2025 measles response

 • Verbal history of measles does not count.

-• You were born before 1957 (people born before 1957 have most likely had measles in the past and are considered immune).
+• You were born before 1957 (people born before 1957 most likely had measles in the past and are considered immune).

 Talk to a doctor if you have questions about whether you are protected against measles.